NeneWang/Concept-Logs/pages/Project Destiny.md

 		- ![image.png](../assets/image_1716646219995_0.png)
 			- ![image.png](../assets/image_1716646255591_0.png)
 			- The address and the location is everything.
-			- Here some key items when it comes to the location, and the items.
-			- The more amenities you have the better.
-			- What makes you great at investing is the limited count of capital.
-			- Gets a lot of reps first.
 			- The easiest way to entrepreneuship
 				- Try to get a large firm first.
 				- Get that exposure